bumbu/svg-pan-zoom/README.md

 * 'onZoom' must be a callback function to be called when zoom changes.
 * 'beforePan' must be a callback function to be called before pan changes.
 * 'onPan' must be a callback function to be called when pan changes.
+* 'customEventsHandler' must be a object with init and destroy arguments as functions.

 `beforeZoom` and `onZoom` callbacks will be called with a float attribute.
 The attribute will be equal to current zoom scale of the viewport.